sudara/alonetone/README.markdown

 You will see session and current\_user information at the end of each page after login.
 You can turn it off by changing show\_debug_info to false in alonetone.yml

-After login, click on "Upload" button to upload a music file.
+After login, click on "Upload" button to upload your first mp3.

 ### License